rotdrop/nextcloud-roundcube/README.md

 ## Installation

+Hopefully an installation is possible by one of the following alternatives:

+- ~install from the Nextcloud app-store~ (not yet, see)
-- Download a (pre-)release tarball
+- download a (pre-)release tarball and extract it into you app directory
-- The assets are also contained in the git repo, so may simply cloning the git-repo into your app folder just works.
+- the assets are also contained in the git repo, so simply cloning the git-repo into your app folder *maybe* just works.
 Maybe not ...
-- Clone into your app-folder and compile from source, do a `make dev` or `make build`.
-You need `composer` and `node` (`npm`).
+- clone into your app-folder and compile from source, do a `make dev` or `make build`.
+You need `composer` and `node` (`npm`). `make help` or just `make` will list the available targets.

 ## More docs to follow ...